belean/nokio/user_log.md

 ## Next steps

 1. ~~Add new transactions to the existing ones~~
-1. Save to persisting store in MongoDB
+1. ~~Save to persisting store in MongoDB~~
+1. Delete transaction from list
 1. Connect saldon with SRU codes
 1. Send files to tax office with SRU codes
 1. Reasons for transactions to be locked